ericeoa/GDPR/Privacy Policy.md

 __Transfer and storage of your information:__

 We store emails you send us on Exchange servers that are located on our property in the US.
-We also use a third party email provider to store emails you send us.
+In some cases, we also use a third party email provider to store emails you send us.
 Our third party email provider is located in the United States.
 Their privacy policy is available here: https://emfluence.com/privacy-policy.

 Emails you send us will be stored outside the European Economic Area on our servers in the US.
 For further information please see the section of this privacy policy entitled ==[\[Transfers of your information outside the European Economic Area\]](#Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area)==
 ## Contact Form